 For this event the most essential task was to collect as much money as possible to support the fight against breast cancer.
 But still every team gave their best to win.

-The national Anthem was payed during the opening ceremony
+The national Anthem was played during the opening ceremony.

-The little girl who sung the national anthem received lots of applause.
+The little girl who sung it received lots of applause.